olli208/rtw-her/README.md

 npm install
 ```

-Then change these to your own you can get them [here](https://developer.spotify.com/)
+Then create an .env file in the root of the project and add these to with your own data.
+You can get them [here](https://developer.spotify.com/)
 ```
 var client_id = <client_id>
 var client_secret = <client_secret>